jamespantalones/e-drums/README.md

 # Todo

-- [ ] add signals for each track
-- [ ] mute state does not persist on save
-- [ ] persist master vol, swing, reverb
 - [ ] pwa (offline)
 - [ ] mobile
 - [ ] add createdAt/updatedAt
 - [ ] change idb-keyval store name``````
 - [ ] allow rename from index page
-- [ ] add new instruments by index
 - [x] rename
 - [x] hot keys, cmd+s to save
 - [x] click twice on stop, to move back to start